xrigau/droidcon-android-espresso/README.md

  - Hurray!
 You've finished with this!
 This branch is intended to use 'extra' stuff.
  - Check out the app's `build.gradle` and see how cool it is to use your own device provider to only run instrument tests on some devices (specially good for CIs)
+ - Take a look at `WorldDestructionCountdown.java`, `IdlingResourceActivity.java` and `IdlingResourceActivityTest.java` to see how to implement an IdlingResource in order to make Espresso wait for a specific source that you use before executing tests.
+The example makes use of plain Threads, which is made intentionally just for demo purposes (since Espresso doesn't monitor Threads), that means, don't use plain Threads in Android.